12 QUESTIONS

 What differentiates you?

-I tackle the tough stuff: large platforms with complex data models and sophisticated flows.
+I excel with sophisticated product strategies and large platforms with complex data models and flows.

 I'm a behavioural scientist and design engineer.
 I define qual and quant research programs that expose fundamental insights about user experience while avoiding bias.
 I apply principles of cognitive psychology to create solutions that people understand and can use, and that nudge them towards ideal outcomes.
 Working with visual designers and developers, I create finely-crafted solutions that look and feel beautiful, and reinforce brands.